opvini/ParanormalGPT.com/README.md

 ## Environment Variables Needs to be Set
  The following environment variables needs to be set in order to allow the web-app to send emails and to store data in MongoDB clusters.
- For handling environment variables in Node.js, the package "dotenv" is used - an ".env" file can be used to define the env variables.
+ For handling environment variables in Node.js, the package "dotenv" is used - an ".env" file is used to define the env variables.

 - PGPT_PROD_ENV  = true
 - PGPT_MDB_URI   =